 - A value system that emphasizes customers, employees, and continuous improvement

 Recent case studies from retail and health care industries are used to explore successful improvement strategies that directly involve frontline employees.
+As well as retail, hospitality, and health care, the program is also relevant for distribution, call centres, and other similar businesses and industries.

 The Good Jobs Strategy: Delivering Superior Value to Customers, Shareholders is next delivered on July 18-19, 2017